safesoftware/FMETraining/ServerAuthoring1Basics/Exercise5.md

 By completing this exercise you have learned how to:
 <br>
 <ul><li>Create resources folders and upload data to them</li>
+<li>Add a writer to a workspace and move feature types from another writer</li>
 <li>Run a workspace and select data from resources folders</li>
 <li>Edit a workspace to permanently use the resources folders</li>
 <li>Delete parameters to prevent the end-user changing them</li></ul>